sst/guide/_chapters/setup-error-logging-in-serverless.md

 2. We run our Lambda function.
 3. We format the success response.
 4. In the case of an error, we first write out our debug logs by calling `debug.flush(e)`.
 Where `e` is the error that caused our Lambda function to fail.
-5. We format our HTTP response.
+5. We format and return our HTTP response.
-6. And finally, we clean up our debugger by calling `debug.end()`.

 ### Using the Error Handler